 This operating system will be hosted on servers (information centers), which on the exchange will also be participating as the block producers.
 Block benefits in EOS are an incentive to host EOS apps for these servers.

 The apps operating on this decentralized OS will be able to interact with each other, and the “firewall” apps will also be measured.

 EOS Accounts: The EOS account is made up of two separate entities, the active key, and the owner key.
 You can use the active key to move resources, vote for block manufacturers, buy ram, etc.

-The owners key indicates the account’s ownership and is required to create any adjustments to the account’s property.
+The owner’s key indicates the account’s ownership and is required to create any adjustments to the account’s property.
 This key is best kept offline (safely) because most things on the EOS network don’t need to be done.

-Civil governance: Unlike most other blockchains, EOS has a constitution baked into an agreement with management characteristics.
+Public governance: Unlike most other blockchains, EOS has a constitution baked into an agreement with management characteristics.

 Anyone, who logs in and enters the framework of an EOS account, will have to agree to the constitution contract.

-Any owner of EOS token that violates the constitution is in contravention of the agreement and could be taken to civil action immediately.
+Any owner of the EOS token that violates the constitution is in contravention of the agreement and could be taken to civil action immediately.

 Voting mechanics: Any customer staking EOS tokens can participate in EOS.
-Using the complete weight of their stock, each person is permitted to apply for up to 30 block manufacturer applicants.
+Using the full weight of their stock, each person is permitted to apply for up to 30 block manufacturer applicants.
 For instance, if a consumer has staked 1000 EOS, they can count 1000 ballots for up to 30 BPs each.

-A complete amount of ballots obtained from the key collection of validators are the bottom 21 project producer applicants.
+A total amount of ballots obtained from the key collection of validators are the bottom 21 project producer applicants.
 The network also compensates additional block manufacturers, classified by complete ballots, for serving as standby block manufacturers.